jean553/a-star-rs/README.md

 is the distance (in nodes) from the current node to the arrival node.
 The nodes around the destination node have an heuristic of 1.

+The heuristics are generated using the distance formula derived from the Pythagorean theorem.

 ```rust
 nodes.generate_heuristics();
 ```